Cleaning your pool is essential to keeping it pristine. It keeps the pool water, your pool equipment, and the actual pool last as good as it looks.

-On the other hand, pressure side cleaners use the pressure of the pool’s return water and create a vortex that pulls debris from the water and collect it in a bag attached atop the pressure side cleaner.
+On the other hand, pressure-side cleaners use the pressure of the pool’s return water and create a vortex that pulls debris from the water and collects it in a bag attached atop the pressure-side cleaner.
 It also moves around the pool automatically and randomly searches for sunken dirt and debris.

 3. Robotic pool cleaner

 Robotic pool cleaners work as stand-alone systems and do not require the help of your motor unlike suction pool cleaners and pressure side pool cleaners do.
 They also offer stronger pumps and finer filtration compared to the aforementioned devices.

 There are also cleaning systems to help treat your pool water automatically.
 If you don’t like having to manually add pool chemicals, these advanced systems are a must.
 Here are a few.

 Pool chlorinators automatically dispense chlorine in your pool.
 Instead of manually putting in chlorine into your pool, you can attach an automated pool chlorinator to automatically dispense chlorine at your desired rate.